dariushoule/blog-content/content/posts/2024-12-18-microsoft-phish.md

 manual breakpoint is triggered a timer is recorded.
 If a significant enough time has elapsed the payload knows its being inspected and it blackholes the client.

-Disabling breakpoints is sufficient to bypass this check.
+Setting your inspector to disable stopping on breakpoints is sufficient to bypass this check.

-Passing all of these guards leads us to the meat of the phish, the payload now negotiates with the server to generate a single use session used to phish a microsoft login.
+Passing all of these guards leads us to the meat of the phish, the payload now negotiates with the server to generate a single use session.

 ```
 hxxps [:] // d7m [.] kczcylvjubu [.] ru / OJPCFBWMLNOOUZRVYVUHTRIPJ6WVDQNKDO?769299870200133h7j7msm09i86lv